-If you are fasting then follow the structure for meal plans (200-250 calories and 4-5 meals a day) and do not go over five days max.
+If you are using fat fast then follow the structure for meal plans (200-250 calories and 4-5 meals a day) and do not go over five days max.
 Plus, drink plenty of water to stay hydrated, since dehydration can be a side effect of keto too.
-Keep a journal perhaps to take note of how you feel.
-If you feel sick at any point, then stop the fat fast.
+Keep a journal to take note of how you feel and weight loss results over time.
+Also, track your carbohydrate intake.

-A drawback is that it is super restrictive, which can be hard to deal with for someone who doesn’t like structure.
-Plus, if you are eating too few calories your body might begin to starve and you won’t lose weight but store fat instead, and your metabolism will be lower.
+A drawback for many keto dieters is that it is super restrictive, which can be hard to deal with for someone who doesn’t like structure.
+Plus if you are eating too few calories your body might begin to starve and you won’t lose weight but store fat instead, and your metabolism will be lower.

-Is Fat Fasting for Everyone?
+Is Fat Fasting Healthy for Everyone?

 No it is not.
 It can be good for someone who likes faster weight loss results and has the willpower for it.
 But if you are worried about counting calories and negative side effects like fatigue, dizziness or feeling sick, then you avoid fat fasting and contact your doctor.
 If you really want to fast, alternatively, you can try intermittent fasting.